Hopac/Hopac/Docs/Actors.md

   Job.forever (mb >>= fun (Echo iv) -> iv <-= ())
 ```

-Aside from being more concise, this version is also likely to be significantly
+Aside from being more concise, this version is also likely to be faster.
-faster.